chungheng/e6040/git_intro.md

 had a BitBucket account yet, please create *one*.
 All homework submission will be done on BitBucket **_only_**.

-**Please email your BitBucket ID along with your UNI to the email address ecbme6040.columbia AT gmail dot com**.
+**Please add your BitBucket ID in the Google document ”Bitbucket Usernames” under Collaborations tab in Courseworks**

 For each homework assignments, the TA will create a private Git repository for you, and then grant its access to you.
 Please DO NOT create any